The Nethercutt is the Coolest Museum You’ve Never Heard Of

-If you live in the area, you should really take some time to come visit.
+If you live in the area, you should take some time to visit.
 There might not be any planes, but you’ll get a train and lots of automobiles, not to mention some of the sweetest sounding automated musical instruments you’ve ever heard.

 Reservations are necessary for the guided tour (done online), and the guided tours are only on Thursday, Friday and Saturday.

 As far as museums go, this one is a cut (or should I say a Nethercutt) above!
 In other words, you really “auto” go.

 The Nethercutt Museum & Collection